emad-elsaid/xlog/docs/Creating a site.md

 Now you can navigate to [http://localhost:3000](http://localhost:3000) in your browser to start browsing the markdown files. if it's a new directory your editor will open to write your first page.

-Note that pressing `Ctrl+S` will save the page if you're in the edit page. and also navigate to the edit page if you're viewing a page. so you can switch between edit and view mode with `Ctrl+S` and on MacOS `⌘+S`

 # Generating a static site

 You can generate HTML files from your markdown files using `--build` flag